Softsun2/personal-website-blog/README.md

 -   [X] Responsive styling that actually works
     -   [x] Use css `scale()` and javascript!
         -   [X] Design needs to be better/intuitive to use
-    -   [ ] Nothing should ever be cut off the screen
-    -   [ ] Nothing should require scrolling
     -   [ ] Switching layouts feels natural and desired
 -   [ ] Refactor for better performance, component code is being re-ran when it probably shouldn't be.
 It's slow on mobile.
 -   [ ] Refactor Zine to class components, just makes more sense.